Dog Spaying and Neutering

 Population control.
-In females, if we spay them younger it minimizes the chance of developing mammary tumors.
-Also in females, it eliminates the risk of pyometra–a life threatening infection in their uterus as they age.
-Neutered males virtually have no prostate issues in their senior years, will not wander after a female in heat and often will decrease male aggression.
-It also results in reduction or elimination of some behavioural issue like aggression and dominance, roaming, and Urine marking
+In females, if we spay them younger, it minimizes the chance of developing mammary tumours.
+Also in females, it eliminates the risk of pyometra, a life-threatening infection in their uterus, as they age.
+Neutered males virtually have no prostate issues in their senior years, will not wander after a female in heat and often, will decrease male aggression.
+It also results in the reduction or elimination of some behavioural issue like aggression and dominance, roaming, and urine-marking.

 How old should a dog be before neutering/spaying?

-We recommend 5 months of age or older.
-There are a few benefits to waiting for a few months past the 6-month mark for specific breeds of dogs.
+We recommend five months of age, or older.
+There are a few benefits to waiting for a few months past the six-month mark for specific breeds of dogs.
 Please feel free to ask us about this, there is always new research!

 How much does it cost to neuter/spay a dog?